 Importance of Recognizing Temperature-Precipitation Relationship

-Results from the Kruskal-Wallis test reveal distinct differences among the most and least conducive conditions for individual crops in the region.
+Results from the Kruskal-Wallis test reveal distinct differences among the most and least ideal conditions for individual crops in the region.
 As expected, corn and soybeans flourish in years when growing season average maximum temperatures are below normal and precipitation is above normal.
-Conversely, these crops experience their greatest negative deviations from expected yield when above normal temperatures and below normal precipitation are documented.
+Conversely, these crops experience their greatest negative deviations from expected yield when above normal temperatures and below normal precipitation are recorded.
 Cotton farmers in the southeast enjoy greater than normal yields during near or below normal temperature growing seasons, no matter the amount of precipitation.
 Cotton can also be successful with above normal temperatures but begins to suffer losses when associated with excess precipitation.
 Peanuts are most sensitive and experience the greatest deviation from expected yield when higher than normal temperatures are paired with above normal precipitation.
 As expected, sweet potatoes suffer significant declines as a result of increased precipitation, no matter the associated temperature anomaly.

 Timing of Extremes

-Deviations from expected yield as a result of climatic extremes can be directly linked to the timing of meteorological events and the development of individual crops within their main phenological stages (e.g. emerging, silking, mature, etc).
+Deviations from expected yield as a result of climatic extremes can be directly linked to the timing of meteorological events and the development of individual crops within their main phenological stages (e.g. emerging, silking, mature).
 During each of these stages, crops face a variety of different sensitivities to the local environment.
 For example, corn has been found to be most vulnerable to drought conditions during early development as the lack of moisture leads to a lack of pollination and dries out the crop grains (Wu et al., 2004).
 Our results highlight similar meteorological timing-yield relationships, but also reveal the spatial complexities of agriculture in the SEUS.
 For example, corn is generally planted in early May across Georgia and the Carolinas and thus suffers the greatest negative deviation from expected yield when temperatures are much above normal in the month of July when the crop is beginning to silk.
 In contrast, cotton shares a unique spatiotemporal relationship with maximum temperature in the study area.
 For Georgia, above normal temperatures are detrimental throughout most of the growing season.
 However, because the Carolinas have a later average planting date for cotton, there is a positive relationship in the month of May.
 This is likely as a result of farmers being able to plant earlier and taking advantage of a longer than average growing season for the crop.
 There is also a delay to the negative effects of maximum temperatures with July (-0.31) and August (-0.46) ranking worst for Georgia and the Carolinas respectively.